lambdaclass/mina_bridge/README.md

 To-Do!

 #### Ethereum smart contract verifier
+This is a solidity program which will:

-1. Will take as input a JSON file containing the needed proof info.
+1. Take as input a JSON file containing the needed proof info.
 For now a test proof is being generated from a test circuit with `test_circuit/`.
-2. Will run a stripped-out version of the verification of the submitted proof.
+2. Run a stripped-out version of the verification of the submitted proof.

+and can later be deployed into the chain.

 ### Verifier circuit